 GeneCards Summary for EDNRA Gene

 EDNRA (Endothelin Receptor Type A) is a Protein Coding gene.
-Diseases associated with EDNRA include migraine and scarlet fever.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include phosphatidylinositol phospholipase C activity and endothelin receptor activity.
+Diseases associated with EDNRA include Mandibulofacial Dysostosis With Alopecia and Migraine With Or Without Aura 1.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and endothelin receptor activity.
 An important paralog of this gene is EDNRB.